Fantasim/Fantasim/README.md

 # Fantasim - Louis

-- 10K hours+ on Go and C++ each
+- 10k hours+ on go and c++ each
-- looking for a reason to practice with Rust
-- ~1800 ELO on chess.com (rapid)
-- enjoying using ai to generate data for ml pipelines
 - linux
+- enjoying :

+   - fine-tuning models
+   - generate training data with open-sourced llms
+   - bootstrapping tools/ideas to production
+   - blitz chess

 <br />

-### Projects that I built for myself (and that I share with the community)
+### tools that i built for myself

 <table>
   <tr>